MikeMikeRx/My-Website/README.md

 # 🚀 Space Academy Website
 A fictional web project that promotes space travel, astronaut training, and exploration programs.

-<span style="color:red; font-weight:bold;">NOTE:</span> This project was created as one of my first projects while following video tutorials, long before I started using GitHub.
+**🛑NOTE:** This project was created as one of my first projects while following video tutorials, long before I started using GitHub.
 It is shared here for reference.

 ## Project Structure: